 Rhino Linings, Other Brands

 Similar to galvanizing but more often seen on aluminum than steel, anodizing metal is a way to protect it.
 Instead of coating it in another metal, though, the metal surface is made to oxidize quickly; this layer of oxidation protects the core of the metal.
 Special equipment is needed.
 Instead, you can purchase pre-anodized parts.
-When considering powder coating alternatives, anodizing is most commonly considered.
+Anodizing is the most common alternative to powder coating.